fsprojects/fantomas/CONTRIBUTING.md

 # Introduction

-Well hello there my dear reader!
+Well hello there, my dear reader!
 Thank you for considering contributing to the Fantomas project!<br />
 Fantomas is a bit of a complex project and it can be overwhelming to just dive in.
-In this guide, we will try to get you started, and express our expectations in terms of potential contributions.<br />
+In this guide, we will try to get you started and express our expectations in terms of potential contributions.<br />
 We hope to give you proper context about fixing bugs, expressing new ideas and the technical aspects.

 ## What are we looking for?